MrAlexSee/InterviewTopics/README.md

 * [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method): project planning: must have, should have, could have, won't have.

-* [Not invented here](https://en.wikipedia.org/wiki/Not_invented_here): avoiding using products, guidelines etc. created outside the company.
+* [Not invented here](https://en.wikipedia.org/wiki/Not_invented_here): avoiding using products, guidelines, etc. created outside the company.

 * [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization): constructor/destructor.

-* [Reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel): duplicating a common method.
+* [Reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel): duplicating a common, known method.

-* [SOLID](https://en.wikipedia.org/wiki/SOLID): single responsibility (per class), open/closed (open for extension, closed for modification, e.g., inheritance), Liskov substitution (subclass can be used as parent), interface segregation (expose only the required methods to clients), dependency inversion (program to interface, not an implementation).
+* [SOLID](https://en.wikipedia.org/wiki/SOLID): single responsibility (per class), open/closed (open for extension, closed for modification, e.g., inheritance), Liskov substitution (subclass can be used as if it were its parent), interface segregation (expose only the required methods to clients), dependency inversion (program to an interface, not to an implementation).

 * [SSOT](https://en.wikipedia.org/wiki/Single_source_of_truth): each data element is stored exactly once